uday8898/uday8898/README.md

   ║  (repo name === your username) and it renders on your profile ║ ║                                                              ║
   ║  BEFORE YOU PUSH:                                            ║
   ║   1.
-Find + replace  UDAY-GITHUB  → your real GitHub handle   ║
+Find + replace  uday8898  → your real GitHub handle   ║
   ║   2.
-Find + replace  UDAY-LINKEDIN → your LinkedIn slug       ║
+Find + replace  udayy → your LinkedIn slug       ║
   ║   3.
 Put uday-pixel.png in  ./assets/                         ║
   ╚══════════════════════════════════════════════════════════════╝
 -->